iZeaoGamer/SurvivalGames/README.md

-# SurvivalGames-Pocketmine
+# SurvivalGames
 Welcome to the SurvivalGames plugin!
-Code edited by Zeao, plugin inspired by sw_svile

 ## UPDATED